HumphreyBoaGart/grackle/README.md

 ## Why You Want This

 Imagine self-hosting not only your own web sites, but any browser-based web application.
-This type of DIY software independence is one way of preserving your privacy and personal security, as well as potentially saving lots of money.
+This type of DIY software independence is one way of preserving your privacy and personal security, as well as potentially saving you lots of money.

 ## Installation